wbazant/markerAlignmentsPaper/paper.md

 Eukaryotes such as fungi and protists frequently accompany bacteria and archaea in microbial communities.
 Unfortunately, their presence is difficult to study with shotgun sequencing techniques, since prokaryotic signals dominate in most environments.
 Recent methods for eukaryotic detection use eukaryote-specific marker genes, but they do not yet incorporate strategies to handle presence of unknown eukaryotes.

 ### Results
-Here we present CORALE (for <u>C</u>lustering <u>o</u>f <u>R</u>eference <u>Al</u>ignm<u>e</u>nts), a tool for identification of eukaryotes in shotgun metagenomic data based on alignments to eukaryote-specific marker genes, that allows for sensitivity of detection through multiple alignments and Markov clustering.
+Here we present CORALE (for \underline{C}lustering \underline{o}f \underline{R}eference \underline{Al}ignm\underline{e}nts), a tool for identification of eukaryotes in shotgun metagenomic data based on alignments to eukaryote-specific marker genes, that allows for sensitivity of detection through multiple alignments and Markov clustering.
 Using a combination of simulated datasets and large publicly available human microbiome studies, we demonstrate that our method is not only sensitive and accurate, but is also capable of inferring the presence of eukaryotes not included in the marker gene reference, such as novel species and strains.
 We then deploy CORALE on our MicrobiomeDB.org resource, demonstrating adequate reliability and throughput.

 ### Conclusion
 CORALE allows eukaryotic detection to be automated and carried out at scale.
 Since our approach is independent of the reference used, it is applicable to other contexts where shotgun metagenomic reads are matched against redundant but non-exhaustive databases, like identification of novel bacterial strains or taxonomic classification of viral reads.